 Ok, but what if you have a smaller AC unit.
 Let’s say – an 11,000 BTU one?

-Those on average need 1600 starting watts and 1000 running watts.
+On average it would need 1600 starting watts and 1000 running watts.

-As both figures are well below the maximum capabilities of Honda EU2200i – YES, you could totally use it to run this air conditioner.
+As both figures are well below the maximum capabilities of Honda EU2200i – you could use it to run this air conditioner.

-Ok, so by now you should get a decent idea of how running and starting watts work and how to use these figures to determine what size of a generator do you need to power your appliances.
+Ok, so by now, you should get a decent idea of how running and starting watts work.
+You also know to use these figures to determine what size of a generator do you need to power your appliances.

-Don’t panic as it is actually very simple to convert amps into watts.
+Don’t panic as it is straightforward to convert amps into watts.

 Then use the following formula to find out how many watts does it consume: